Pictorial and apictorial polygonal jigsaw puzzles from arbitrary number of crossing cuts: Data synthesis

-The extraction of the pieces from planar graphs has been addressed in the graph algorithms community and here we employ the optimal algorithm due to Jiang and Bunke~\cite{jiang1993optimal}.
-This computational process receives the planar graph $G_{plane}$ from Sec.\ref{sec:get_planar} and outputs all of the minimal polygonal regions of the graph, each represented by the nodes that delineate it (e.g, $(i_1, i_2, i_{11}, i_{10})$ is one region in the puzzle in Fig.~\ref{fig:closest_intersubsections}).
+The extraction of the pieces from graphs that represent planar divisions has been addressed in the graph algorithms community and here we employ the optimal algorithm due to Jiang and Bunke~\cite{jiang1993optimal}.
+This computational process receives the planar graph $\mathcal{G}_{puzzle}$ from Sec.\ref{sec:get_planar} and outputs all of the minimal polygonal regions, each represented as the ordered list of nodes that delineate it.
+One such region in Fig.~\ref{fig:closest_intersubsections} is $(i_1, i_2, i_{11}, i_{10})$.